flare-labs-ltd/fasset-bots/docs/config.md

     nativeChainInfo: NativeChainInfo; // Basic information about native chain.
     rpcUrl: string; // Native chain's url.
-    alertsUrl?: string; // Url to send notifications to. attestationProviderUrls?: string[]; // List of urls of attestation providers.
+    alertsUrl?: string; // Url to send notifications to. dataAccessLayerUrls?: string[]; // List of urls of attestation providers.
 Only for agent bot, user, challenger and timeKeeper.
     // either one must be set
     addressUpdater?: string; // Address of AddressUpdater contract on native chain. contractsJsonFile?: string; // File path to json file containing contract addresses on native chain